plan-systems/design-docs/README.md

 ## PLAN: A Synopsis

 PLAN will be empowering for communities and organizers if it can be usable by non-technical users.
-As software designers, we must come to terms that distributed systems, content-based addressing, and cryptography are alien concepts for most people.
+As software designers, we must accept that distributed systems, content-based addressing, and cryptography are alien concepts for most people.
 How does PLAN square this circle?

 It’s not necessary to know exactly how encryption or CPUs work in order to take advantage of the benefits they provide, and it’s not particularly important where exactly data resides in a network or how it is served.
 PLAN's simplifies the complex nature of trustless and distributed technologies into visual idioms that blend into the user experience as seamlessly and invisibly as possible.
-Instead of relying on a 2D-constrained and sandboxed web/browser experience, PLAN uses the [Unity](https://unity3d.com) game engine to power the end-user's experience while using [Go](https://golang.org) for its p2p node.
+Instead of relying on a 2D-constrained and sandboxed web/browser experience, PLAN uses the [Unity](https://unity3d.com) game engine for the end-user's experience and uses [Go](https://golang.org) for its p2p node.

-For the end-user, this affords:
+For the end-user, using a graphics engine affords:
    - A realtime, visual, and spatially-oriented interface
    - A first-class input and display device experience
    - Full horsepower of the user's device/workstation